jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

  1. a language tag for choosing the right kernel for execution
  2. a sequence of code blocks

-Each code block needs a unique identifier to permit layers 2 and 3 to refer to it.
-A cryptographic hash function such as SHA-1 can be used to generate such a unique identifier, which has the advantage of making a layer 1 document a content-addressable read-only storage.
-References to code blocks can thus easily be validated, as any change to a code block modifies its unique identifier.

 #### Layer 2

 A layer 2 document consists of

+ 1. a reference to the layer 1 document containing the code blocks
- 1. information about the computational environment (kernel type and version, machine name, date, ...)
+ 2. information about the computational environment (kernel type and version, machine name, date, ...)
- 2. a reference to the layer 1 document containing the code blocks
  3. a complete sequence of execution records for all code executed since the start of the kernel

 An execution record contains the following information:

- 1. the unique identifier of the code block that was executed
+ 1. the SHA-1 hash of the code block that was executed
  2. a set of outputs produced by the code blocks

+The SHA-1 hash makes it possible to verify consistency with the underlying layer-1 document.

 In the set of outputs, each output item contains: